httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     cookie-av.

-3. If the expiry-time is more than 400 days in the future, the user agent MUST set the expiry time to 400 days from the present.
+3. If the expiry-time is more than 400 days in the future, the user agent MUST set the expiry time to 400 days from the present (34560000 seconds from now).

 4. If the expiry-time is earlier than the earliest date the user agent can represent, the user agent MAY replace the expiry-time with the earliest